 Sculpted driftwood contains a history intertwined with it’s salvaged material – this is the notion that artist Guy Taplin attaches to his work.
 Famously producing a diverse collection of wild birds and waterfowl, this popular sculptor has produced hundreds of classic designs.
-His work is so popular that it is often reflected in more commercial interior designs, with the word ‘Taplinesque’ being used to describe his signature style.
+His driftwood bird artwork is so popular that it is often reflected in more commercial interior designs, with the word ‘Taplinesque’ being used to describe his signature style.

 Today, we see many of the issues which might arise from the lightweight and porous nature of the driftwood used in these beautiful birds, as well as their vulnerability to accidental damage due to long and thin appendages.
 In this article we will look into the history of these contemporary works and their value, as well as tips on their care and preservation.
-At Fine Art Restoration Company we have also restored several Guy Taplin sculptures and will cover the techniques used to achieve a seamless result.
+At Fine Art Restoration Company we have also restored several Guy Taplin driftwood bird sculptures and will cover the techniques used to achieve a seamless result.

 Who is Guy Taplin?